slatedocs/slate/source/reseller_api.html.md

 In special cases a museum may offer a combined ticket that includes multiple sub tickets.
 The sub tickets may have individual separate time slots.

-A public example are the Pergamon + Panorama Tickets by the Staatliche Museen zu Berlin.
+A public example are the Pergamon + Panorama Tickets by the Staatliche Museen zu Berlin (SMB).

 ## Important restrictions